Physical Media Vs Digital Media

 Well with digital, rather than having to lug around a bunch of cumbersome tapes that you could potentially lose, if you have say an iTunes or Disney Plus account, remote access to all of your favorite movies and shows are only a click away.

-It might be a non factor when you only have a few physical tapes, but when your movie catalog starts to get into the the hundreds or even thousands, you really begin to appreciate the benefits that digital offers.
+It might be a non factor when you only have a few physical tapes, but when your movie catalog starts to grow by a considerable amount, you really begin to appreciate the benefits that digital offers.

 The Disadvantages Of Streaming & Digital Media